 Row 4-49: repeat rows 2-3

-Feel free to extent or shorten the brim according to the head circumference of the person wearing it in the end.
+Feel free to extend or shorten the brim according to the head circumference of the person wearing it in the end.

-Fold the brim band in half (wrong side out) and connect the ends by slip stitching them together to make a circle.
+Fold the brim band in half (wrong side out).
+Connect the ends by slip stitching them together to make a circle.
 Then turn the brim right side out again.

 Do NOT cut the yarn, continue below.